asseinfo/react-kanban/README.md

 #### `allowAddLane`
 Allow the user to add a new lane directly by the board.

-#### `onLaneNew`
+#### `onNewLaneConfirm`
-When the user adds a new lane through the default lane adder template, this callback will be called passing the lane title typed by the user.
+When the user confirms a new lane through the default lane adder template, this callback will be called with a draft of a lane with the title typed by the user.

-You **must** return the new lane with its new id in this callback.
+If your board is uncontrolled you **must** return the new lane with its new id in this callback.

+If your board is controlled use this to get the new lane title.

 Ex.:
 ```js